There are plenty of reasons you might be looking for fruits that start with P.

 A fruit so delicious, it has a whole month dedicated to it!
 Yep.
 If you didn’t know, August is National Peach Month!

 These fuzzy fruits are a favorite treat for many, and their sweet and tangy flavor seems to go well with any peach dessert.

 They’re an excellent source of Vitamins A and C and also the third most popular fruit in America.

 A fruit that is considered to be one of the highest in fiber content, pears are another popular fruit that everybody loves.

 Here’s one of my absolute favorite fruits!
-Persimmons look super cute and they’re also super yummy!
+Most types of persimmons look super cute, and they’re also super yummy!